The objective of this lesson is for children to start counting using number names and begin to sequence numbers or events

 - Talk to the children about parts of a whole.
 Explain that each of them made part of the cake and put them together to make a whole cake consisting of four pieces.

-The printable invitations show the different fractions of the cake.
+The printable invitations (You can find it under Additional Resources in the blue box on the right) show the different fractions of the cake.

 - Tell the children that birthdays can be a lot of fun but that parties take a bit of planning.